The Falcon SIEM Connector provides users a turnkey, SIEM-consumable data stream. The Falcon SIEM Connector:

 - Manages the data-stream pointer to prevent data loss

 The CrowdStrike Falcon SIEM Connector (SIEM Connector) runs as a service on a local Linux server.

-- OS: CentOS/RHEL 6.x-7.x
+- CentOS/RHEL 6.x-7.x

 - Connectivity: Internet connectivity and ability to connect the CrowdStrike Cloud (HTTPS/TCP 443)

 - Authorization: Crowdstrike API Event Streaming scope access

 - Time: The date and time on the host running the Falcon SIEM Connector must be current (NTP is recommended)

 To get started, you need to download the rpm install packages for the SIEM Connector from the CrowdStrike Falcon UI.